Savoy Brown 'Ain't Done Yet' Album

 Legendary British Blues Rock band Savoy Brown led by founding member Kim Simmonds, announces the August 28 release of their exciting new album, 'Ain’t Done Yet' on Quarto Valley Records.
 The new album follows Savoy Brown's critically acclaimed 2019 album, 'City Night'.

-Savoy Brown was formed by guitarist Kim Simmonds in 1965 in London, England.
-Simmonds has been the group’s guiding hand from the first singles released in 1966 through the band’s newest effort, their fortieth album, to be released in 2019.
+Savoy Brown was formed in 1965 by guitarist Kim Simmonds in London, England.
+Simmonds has been the group’s guiding hand from the first singles released in 1966 through the band’s newest effort, their forty-first album “Ain’t Done Yet” to be released August 28, 2020

 A resident of the USA since 1980, bandleader Simmonds has received many accolades himself.
 These include placement on the front cover of Guitar Player magazine, enshrinement on the Hollywood Rock Walk of Fame and acceptance in many regional “Halls of Fame” in the USA and Canada.

-Said Simmonds, “I have always opted for a non-mainstream, yet complimentary, music route … one that would allow me personal and artistic freedom.
+“I have always opted for a non-mainstream, yet complimentary, music route,” says Kim – “one that would allow me personal and artistic freedom.
 In the end, it seems I’ve had the best of both worlds.”

 Savoy Brown helped spawn the 1968 UK Blues Rock boom and later opened the eyes of many 1970s American teenagers to their own home territory blues artists.